How to throw a beatnik party

 or trench coat.

-Accessorising was way too materialistic for the Beat Generation.
+Accessorizing was way too materialistic for the Beat Generation.
 The only things you’d really need to get your hands on is a black beret

 horn rimmed specs

-or oversized sunnies.
+or cat eye sunnies.

 Make-up was very minimal and jewellery should be kept to simple solid silver, and not much of it.
 No gems.